 This tutorial will explain how to build a native QtCreator to run on a Raspberry Pi using Qt 5.10 or later.

 For some reason installed Qt libraries might cause link failures, so we need to get rid of them first.
 So if you have Qt 5.7 already installed from Debian Stretch packages, remove them first with apt-get:

 apt-get remove <list-all-installed-qt-packages-here>

-First you need to various build tool and of course a build Qt 5.10 on your Raspberry Pi, follow this tutorial for instructions on how to install required packages and building of Qt 5.10.
+First you need to various build tool and of course a build Qt 5 for your Raspberry Pi, for example if using Qt 5.10, follow this tutorial for instructions on how to install required packages and building of Qt.

 When you have done that succesfully, come back here.